 There was no leaving off Johnny Depp, one of the biggest Hollywood stars of all time, who got his start in 1984, getting shredded in bed for Nightmare on Elm Street.
 He quickly became a teen idol on the series 21 Jump Street and had a meteoric rise to the top, helped by collaborations with director Tim Burton, where this time, Johnny got to have the Kruger hands, in the wonderful Edward Scissorhands in 1990.
 The 2000s brought even more iconic characters such as Captain Jack Sparrow in the Pirates of the Caribbean, and Willy Wonka, regardless of whether that one needed to exist when Gene Wilder filled the role so beautifully.
 Then he played the villainous Grindelwald in the first two Fantastic Beasts films.

-Today he is in his late 50s and has taken a hiatus from acting, not totally by choice; he’s been battling claims of marital abuse since 2018 and is making headlines for his defamation court case against ex-wife Amber Heard.
+Today he is 60 and had taken a hiatus from acting, not totally by choice; he’s been battling claims of marital abuse since 2018 and is making headlines for his defamation court case against ex-wife Amber Heard.
 If innocent, we hope to see him dust off his shoulders, get the alcohol and drug abuse under control, and continue his mammoth acting very career soon.
+We will, it should be noted, see him this year as Louis XV in Jeanne Du Barry.

 Kevin Dillon (Bunny)